Gethe/wow-ui-source/Patchnotes.markdown

       * Mind Flay damage done has been increased by 12%.

-      * Sin and Punishment’s Vampiric Touch backlash Fear effect now longer has diminishing returns.
+      * Sin and Punishment's Vampiric Touch backlash fear effect no longer has diminishing returns.

       * Vampiric Touch damage done has been decreased by 12%.